thomasp232024S/ML_Project/README.md

 The models can be run with the command `python main.py`.

+The code is developed with python 3, which will be required to run it.
 The code requires a number of libraries, contained in `requirements.txt`.
 They can be installed with `pip install -r requirements.txt`, or via another build system.